knxd/knxd/README.md

 ## Known bugs

-* tpuart compiles but is untested

-* Other serial interfaces do not work yet

-* ETS programming has not been tested
+* ETS programming has not yet been tested

 ## New Features since 0.12

 ### see https://github.com/knxd/knxd/blob/v0.12/README.md for earlier changes

-* 0.13 (development)
+* 0.14

   * Configuration file